ΙΧΘΥΣ and LGBTQ

 While I haven’t referenced transgender identity as much, the recommendations above apply similarly.
 A difference is that gender dysphoria and desires can lead people to change their bodies, not just their appearance and behavior.
 Men or women may take hormones and have surgeries to appear more like their self-perceived sex.
 Pastoral care must be developed to help people with these different levels of gender identity.
 Also, the church must form its theological and sociological guidelines to deal with transgender behavior and experiences.

 This article cannot address every situation the church will face when relating to people who are or want to be Christians and identify as LGBTQ.
 The intent is to encourage the church to be thoughtful and prayerful in determining our theology and pastoral care for people in our churches.
 Sex, sexuality, and gender have always been important for the church.
 These issues are particularly salient in our current social climate.
-My studies indicate the church has not been well prepared to relate to people who identify as LGBTQ appropriately.
+My studies indicate the church has not been well prepared to relate appropriately to people who identify as LGBTQ.
 There are many resources to help us, but we must intentionally engage with them to serve our people faithfully.
 As stated earlier in the article, perhaps no subject of disagreement in the church carries the weight of this one.
 Our entrance into God’s kingdom is at stake.

 Please feel free to contact me with comments or questions at gtdavisblog@gmail.com or through the contact page on this website.
 God bless you as you approach this subject with grace and justice.